 Reading time ~12-mins (2500-words)

-or listen to Podcast version here.
+Or listen to the Podcast version.

 Insulin is a hormone that increases muscle glucose uptake and glycogen synthesis.
 Just one bout of exercise increases the magnitude of the effect insulin has on these functions in muscle—this is known as an exercise-induced increase in insulin sensitivity, a phenomenon that was first demonstrated in humans in the 1970s and something I have studied in detail during my academic career.
 Since simple sugars cause an insulin response and since ingested simple sugars are more rapidly absorbed compared to starchy carbs, post-exercise sugar ingestion more profoundly increases glycogen resynthesis than starch ingestion.
 Therefore, high glycemic index (GI) foods (ones that cause a higher blood glucose and insulin response) typically result in a higher glycogen resynthesis response immediately after exercise.
 But, again, don’t forget about the bigger picture - adequate total carbohydrate intake over a 24-hour period can restore muscle glycogen no matter whether it comes from low-GI or high-GI foods or liquid vs. solid foods.